shopware/store-api-reference/docs/guides/quick-start/work-with-the-cart.md

 ### Error handling

-Whenever an invalid configuration is passed to the cart or you try to perform an action which is not available, the cart contains errors.
-Reasons for errors can be various:
+Whenever an invalid configuration is passed to the cart, or you try to perform an action that is not available, the cart is prone to errors.
+Reasons for errors can be:

  * Product out of stock
  * Invalid payment method selection
  * Promotion not applicable
  * Invalid quantity

-These errors are not handled via HTTP response codes, but only contained in the `errors` field of your cart.
-Each error comes along with an error message, a message key (so you can map custom error messages) and additional information.
+These errors are not handled via HTTP response codes but are only contained in the `errors` field of your cart.
+Each error comes with an error message, a message key (so you can map custom error messages), and additional information.

-For example, when you pass invalid line item configuration to the API the cart calculation process will remove the line items again and add errors to the cart.
-In case of an invalid `referencedId` it would look like this:
+For example, when you pass an invalid line item configuration to the API, the cart calculation process will remove the line items again and add errors to the cart.
+In case of an invalid `referencedId`, it would look like this:

 ```javascript
 {